How to Make Turkey Broth

 My most prized Thanksgiving leftover isn’t the creamy mashed potatoes, savory stuffing, or even the last of the tasty pies.
 It’s the gristled and war torn-looking turkey carcass.
 It’s on the stove at the moment, bubbling away along with vegetables and seasonings.
 The result will be enough turkey broth to last us through a month of soups.

-If you want to eliminate the fat from the broth put the bowl of broth in the refrigerator until chilled and skim the fat that congeals on top.
+To eliminate the fat from the broth, refrigerate until chilled and spoon off the fat that congeals on top.